rhkr827/Private_Projects/README_ENG.md

 - Writing working time in Excel and calulate statistics manually for reporting
 - After applied ERP System, but still calculate manually
-- Due to annoying the repeated task, started to develop the program with googling
+- Due to annoying the repeated task, started to develop the program

 #### Function